Ericson2314/nix-rfcs/rfcs/0000-layer-nix.md

 C++ doesn't exactly prevent memory errors, and that dead code is just more fodder to be used in some low-level attack.
 There are other solutions to this in the long term, but this is the easiest solution in the short term.

-# Detailed design
-[design]: #detailed-design

-- `nix-daemon` will be a separate executable that only links the nix libraries it needs.
-  \[At this time, those libraries are `libnixutil`, `libnixstore`, and `libnixrust`, but this is subject to change.\]

-- `nix-daemon` should never need to understand the expression language and depend  `libnixexpr`.

-# Examples and Interactions
-[examples-and-interactions]: #examples-and-interactions

 I certainly hope there are no interactions!
 One of the bad things we should seek to prevent with this is the daemon unintentionally growing dependencies on more of the code base.